SaiyanShivvy/Unitec-Projects/2018/IWD/Assignment 2/README.md

 # Instructions
 Its an HTML file nothing special, just load index.html.

+## Notes:
+Documentation holds the Checkpoint 1, and 2 docs.

 ### Bug and other known issues:
 - Game is currently not work
 - Booking isn't completetly done - Refactoring is planned.